nicolamarchiotto/blog/content/blog/my_home_server/index.md

 ## Installation

 The system runs on an Ubuntu server image.
 I don't need the system to run 24/7 since I mainly use it when I am home at night.
-The only automation I implemented is the system automatic shutdown scheduled for 01:30 AM.
+The only automation I implemented is the system automatic shutdown scheduled for every day at 01:30 AM.

 The services hosted by the server were all installed using Docker.
 To make things maintainable, I created a script that automatically set up the system by:

-* Installing the Docker engine and the SSH server
+* Installing the Docker engine and the SSH server;
-* Setting up the system automatic shutdown
+* Setting up the system automatic shutdown;
-* Installing the services via a [Docker Compose](https://docs.docker.com/compose/) file
+* Installing the services via a [Docker Compose](https://docs.docker.com/compose/) file.

 You can find the setup script on my [GitHub repo](https://github.com/nicolamarchiotto/media-server-script).